Those words expressed in the papers by defender Shakir Hamzah after Singapore's 2-1 defeat to Syria last month came as a shock to me.

 To be honest, I would never anticipate thoughts like "didn't expect ... was that fast ... was that good" to be said after an international competitive match by a player representing his country when adequate preparation should be in place for that kind of intensity.

-And when those words were uttered, what could it be interpreted as?
-To say the lack of adequate preparation for the recent World Cup Qualifiers could be something hard to accept when there were not much shuffling in recent selections that gelling up shouldn't be much an issue.
+And when those words were uttered, what could they be interpreted as?
+To say the lack of adequate preparation for the recent World Cup Qualifiers could be something hard to accept when there was not much shuffling in recent selections that gelling up shouldn't be much of an issue.

 THE INVISIBLE GAP ...

-Just when the cornerstone of the Sports Hub is ready to their arms open, several well documented controversies surrounded the playing surface which hogged the sending out those invitations.
+Just when the cornerstone of the Sports Hub is ready to their arms open, several well-documented controversies surrounded the playing surface which hogged the sending out of those invitations.

 ![]() |